NicoleLee472/DMARC-reader/README.md

 This is written in HTML and JS.

-It reads an xml DMARC file and displays certain values in a table.
+It reads a DMARC xml file and displays certain values in a table.